rust-lang/rfcs/text/0000-proc-macro-expansion-api.md

 If you call `string_length!` with something obviously wrong, like `string_length!(struct X)`, you'll get a parser error when `unwrap` gets called, which is expected.
 But what do you think happens if you call `string_length!(stringify!(struct X))`?

 It's reasonable to expect that `stringify!(struct X)` gets expanded and turned into a string literal `"struct X"`, before being passed to `string_length`.
-However, in order to give the most control to proc macro authors, Rust doesn't touch any of the ingoing tokens passed to a proc macro (**Note:** this doesn't strictly hold true for [proc _attribute_ macros](#macro-calls-in-attribute-macros)).
+However, in order to give the most control to proc macro authors, Rust doesn't touch any of the ingoing tokens passed to a proc macro.

 Thankfully, there's an easy solution: the proc macro API offered by the compiler has methods for constructing and expanding macro calls.
 The `syn` crate uses these methods to provide an alternative to `parse`, called `parse_expand`.
 As the name suggests, `parse_expand` parses the input token stream while expanding and parsing any encountered macro calls.
 Indeed, replacing `parse` with `parse_expand` in our definition of `string_length` means it will handle input like `stringify!(struct X)` exactly as expected.

-As a utility, `parse_expand` uses sane expansion options for the most common case of macro calls in token stream inputs.
-It assumes:

-* The called macro, as well as any identifiers in its arguments, is in scope at the macro call site.
-* The called macro should behave as though it were expanded in the source location.

-To understand what these assumptions mean, or how to expand a macro differently, check out the section on how [macro hygiene works](#spans-and-scopes) as well as the detailed [API overview](#api-overview).

 ## Macro Calls in Attribute Macros